-The Company has the following options to redeem the convertible debentures before the maturity:
+The Company has the following options to redeem the convertible debentures before their maturity:

-- After December 31, 2016 and prior to December 31, 2017, the Company has the option to redeem the debentures provided the current market price, as defined for purposes of the debentures, is at least 125% of the conversion price of \$21.25. - Subsequent to December 31, 2017 and prior to December 31, 2018, the Company has the option to redeem the debentures provided the redemption price at a price equal to the principal amount including accrued and unpaid interest
+- After December 31, 2016 and prior to December 31, 2017, the Company has the option to redeem the debentures provided the current market price, as defined for purposes of the debentures, is at least 125% of the conversion price of \$21.25. - Subsequent to December 31, 2017 and prior to December 31, 2018, the Company has the option to redeem the debentures provided the redemption price at a price equal to the principal amount including accrued and unpaid interest.

 The convertible debentures have several embedded derivative features which were determined to not meet the criteria for treatment as equity components and would otherwise be required to be recognized as separate financial instruments, measured at fair value through profit or loss.
 The Company has elected under IAS 39.11A to designate the entire convertible debentures (and all the embedded derivatives) as a combined financial liability at fair value through profit or loss.
 The fair value of the convertible debentures is based on its trading price on the Toronto Stock Exchange every reporting period; as a result, there may be increased volatility in the reported net income.
-At March 31, 2014, the fair value adjustment resulted in a loss of \$20,000 on the Statement of Income.

-Future taxes payable at March 31, 2014 totaled \$24.9 million compared to \$23.9 million at December 31, 2013, an increase of \$1.0 million.
-The increase in future taxes payable is the result of a future tax expense of approximately \$85,100 and a \$914,700 increase as a result of the change in the foreign exchange rate.
+Future taxes payable at September 30, 2014 totaled \$15.0 million compared to \$23.9 million at December 31, 2013, a decrease of \$8.9 million.
+The decrease in future taxes payable is the result of a future tax recovery of approximately \$9.9 million and an \$1.0 million increase as a result of the change in the foreign exchange rate.
 Tax at Pawnee is provided for using the asset and liability method of accounting.
 This method recognizes future tax assets and liabilities that arise from differences between the accounting basis of the subsidiary's assets and liabilities and their corresponding tax basis.

-At March 31, 2014, there were 10,253,132 Common Shares outstanding (excluding the shares issuable in exchange for the Exchangeable Securities, as defined below) with a book value of \$47.4 million.
-Including the Exchangeable Securities, Chesswood would have had 11,731,669 Common Shares outstanding.
+At September 30, 2014, there were 10,409,854 Common Shares outstanding (excluding the shares issuable in exchange for the Exchangeable Securities, as defined below) with a book value of \$48.9 million.
+Including the Exchangeable Securities, Chesswood would have had 11,888,391 Common Shares outstanding.

 In August 2012, the Board of Directors approved the repurchase and cancellation of up to 658,943 of the Company's outstanding Common Shares for the period commencing August 25, 2012 and ending on August 24, 2013.
 From January 2013 to August 24, 2013, no Common Shares had been repurchased under this normal course issuer bid.
-In August 2013, the Board of Directors approved the repurchase and cancellation of up to 688,614 of the Company's outstanding Common Shares for the period commencing August 25, 2013 and ending on August 24, 2014.
-During the period ended March 31, 2014, no Common Shares had been repurchased under the renewed normal course issuer bid.
+In August 2013, the Board of Directors approved the repurchase and cancellation of up to 688,614 of the Company's outstanding Common Shares for the period commencing August 24, 2014.
+In August 2014, the Board of Directors approved the repurchase and cancellation of up to 746,331 of the Company's outstanding Common Shares for the period commencing August 24, 2015.
+During the period ended September 30, 2014, no Common Shares had been repurchased under the renewed normal course issuer bid.
 Decisions regarding the timing of purchases are based on market conditions and other factors.